 SEEKING: Kathryn is currently focused on building her nonfiction list in narrative nonfiction, cultural and social investigations, history, sports, nature/environmental topics, lifestyle, and food and drink.
 However, as a generalist who simply likes “good books”—and great stories—she’s open to a variety of genres.
 She is particularly interested in manuscripts with a unique voice, topic, or point of view that change or challenge the way we see the world, and she is actively seeking authors whose voices have traditionally been under-represented in publishing.
 The books that most capture her enthusiasm are ambitious, unconventional, and joyous.

-Leslie Zampetti joined Dunham Literary in 2016, having previously interned at The Bent Agency.
+Leslie Zampetti recently joined Odom Media Management as a literary agent.
+She was previously an agent at Dunham Literary and an intern at The Bent Agency.
 A writer and former librarian, Leslie has a perspective from both sides of the query letter.
 Tops on her wish list right now are upmarket romance with a twist on familiar tropes & characters and mysteries for all ages – but particularly YA and middle grade.

 SEEKING: A memorable voice combined with characters who create a compelling plot through their actions is a must.
 For children’s books, Leslie represents picture books through young adult.
 For adults, Leslie is seeking both fiction and narrative nonfiction, though not politics, political thrillers or inspirational stories.